joinpursuit/AC_4_Web/units/fundamentals/lessons/constructor_functions/constructor_functions_update.md

   return this.sum;
 };
 ```
-The use of `this` in scope 2 will not work because the annonymous function will not be called method style.
+The use of `this` in scope 2 will not work because the anonymous function will not be called method style.
 The anonymous function is not even a method of `SumCalculator`.
 This problem can be hard to spot, because even though we are using
 `this` in a method of `SumCalculator`, we're also inside an anonymous,
 nested function which will be called function style.
 In particular, the correct use of `this` in scope 1 will mean something different than the incorrect use in scope 2.
 This sort of runs counter to our basic understanding of closures: that they can access variables defined in the enclosing scope.
-However, `this` is special because **`this` doesn't get captured; it gets reset everytime a function is called**.
+However, `this` is special because **`this` doesn't get captured; it gets reset every time a function is called**.
 If we do want to close over `this`, we need to store it in a normal, capturable local variable:
 ```javascript
 function SumCalculator() {